 We envision a world where girls in East Africa live healthy, safe, educated lives while defining their own purpose-a world in which menstrual health management is recognized as a human right, and the onset of puberty as the most effective time to engage girls in a range of personal health decisions.

-We take a three-prong programmatic approach to supporting girls:
+We take a holistic programmatic approach to supporting girls:

 theory of change

-It is only when girls have the education they seek about their bodies, along with the quality products and resources they need to stay healthy and safe, that they can make informed decisions about their lives.
+It is only when girls have the education they seek about their bodies and rights, along with the quality products and resources they need to stay healthy and safe, that they can make informed decisions about their lives.

 When girls are given honest answers to their real questions, their voice is affirmed, and they gain the confidence to step into their potential.